Information for Retailers

 All drinks, including soft drinks and alcoholic drinks, are included in the scheme, if they come in the following materials:

-Only containers between 50ml and 3 litres in size are included in the scheme
+Containers between 50ml and 3 litres in size are included.

 The exclusion of HDPE plastic (which is used for most milk bottles) means that very few dairy items will be included in the scheme.
 However, milk or milk-related products contained in PET and glass bottles or cans will be included.